-Betta fish are also known as siamese fighting fish because they can be aggressive, especially around certain fish species, so, understandably, you might ask, “Can betta fish live with goldfish?”
+Betta fish are also known as siamese fighting fish because they can be aggressive, especially around certain fish species, so it’s understandable that you might ask whether betta fish can live with goldfish.

 Betta fish can live with goldfish, but it is not recommended.
 Betta fish and goldfish are not very compatible for several reasons, such as their differing water temperature and diet requirements.
-Betta fish are tropical fish used to tropical temperatures and diet.
+Betta fish are tropical fish that like tropical temperatures and diets.

-So can betta fish live with goldfish, or not?
-This article will explain the compatibility issues related to goldfish and betta fish, explaining why they are not an ideal match.
+So can betta fish live with goldfish or not?
+This article explains the compatibility issues related to goldfish and betta fish and why they are not a perfect match.
 It shouldn’t stop you from pairing them up in the same tank if that’s what you want, but you will be much better informed.

-If you are worried that your betta fish may get lonely, read my article: Do Betta Fish Get Lonely Or Bored On Their Own.
+If you are worried your betta fish may get lonely, read my article: Do Betta Fish Get Lonely Or Bored On Their Own?

 Betta fish and goldfish are both hardy fish that can tolerate conditions outside of what they prefer, which is one of the reasons you can pair these fish together.
 However, many more suitable fish species can live with betta fish without sacrificing living conditions.